fadiuniv1/fadi-portfolio/README.md

-# Fadi's Portfolio
+# Fadi Abu Saleh's Portfolio

-This is the personal portfolio website of Fadi [Last Name], a passionate software developer with a strong focus on backend development and object-oriented programming.
-The website showcases Fadi's skills, projects, and contact information.
+Welcome to the personal portfolio website of Fadi Abu Saleh, a dedicated software engineer with a strong focus on mobile and web development.
+This website showcases my skills, projects, and contact information.

 ## Technologies Used